wangzhuo0092/int-anon/README.md

 ## Notes

-- The repository is designed for anonymous review.
-- Do not include personal paths, usernames, institution names, or private model-cache locations.
 - The scripts use local model paths.
 Replace `/path/to/model` and `/path/to/model/cache` with your own local paths when running.
 - Large model checkpoints and raw model caches are not included.
 - API keys should be provided through environment variables and should never be committed.